-Our look at America’s most haunted hotels brings us to this immense hotel located in the White Mountains of New Hampshire, and it’s of course, home to some eerie goings-on.
+Our look at the most haunted hotels in America brings us to this immense hotel located in the White Mountains of New Hampshire, and it’s, of course, home to some eerie goings-on.

-A woman by the name of Carolyn Stickney, who died in 1939, haunts the Mount Washington Resort.
+A woman named Carolyn Stickney, who died in 1939, haunts the Mount Washington Resort.
 She goes around tapping on doors, and if she comes into your room (whether you invited her in or not), she will borrow your clothes.

-Built in 1863 as a private country estate for the Allen family, the mansion remained in the family’s hands up until 1946 when the last living relative of the Allen family, Ester Mercur, died.
-The mansion is said to be haunted by numerous spirits from the Allen family, but Ester is one that makes her presence felt the most, often accompanied by the smell of strong perfume.
+Built in 1863 as a private country estate for the Allen family, the mansion remained in the family’s hands until 1946, when the last living relative of the Allen family, Ester Mercur, died.
+Numerous spirits from the Allen family haunt the mansion, but Ester makes her presence felt the most, often accompanied by the smell of strong perfume.

 If you’re staying in room 14, you may hear the disembodied conversation of a man and a woman.
 In the ballroom and kitchen, a chef has reported seeing the apparition of a man in military uniform.

-Constructed in 1872 on the historic Santa Fe trail, the St. James Hotel in Cimarron NM drew in quite the array of visitors to the Old West, including Jess James, Buffalo Bill, Wyatt Earp, Annie Oakley, Billy the Kid, and Thomas James Wright.
-It’s believed at least a few of these colorful characters remain tied to the hotel they frequented during their life.
+Constructed in 1872 on the historic Santa Fe trail, the St. James Hotel in Cimarron, NM, drew in quite the array of visitors to the Old West, including Jess James, Buffalo Bill, Wyatt Earp, and Annie Oakley, Billy the Kid, and Thomas James Wright.

-One of the wildest spots in the Wild West, there were reportedly over 26 known deaths that occurred here, with many more unreported.
-The majority of them being gun-related.
+The hotel was one of the wildest spots in the Wild West, with reportedly over 26 known deaths that occurred here, with many more unreported.
+The majority of them are gun-related.
 You can even see gun holes in the walls throughout the hotel.

 All rooms have significant activity

-Regarded by many paranormal enthusiasts as the most haunted hotel on the east coast, the Shanley Hotel in Napanoch New York certainly has a haunted reputation.
+Regarding many paranormal enthusiasts as the most haunted hotel on the east coast, the Shanley Hotel in Napanoch, New York, certainly has a haunted reputation.
 Judging from the sheer number of haunted happenings reported here, it promises a lot!

 The first record of a hotel on the site was in 1845 when Ritch’s Hotel was built.
-It changed hands and names a few times up until 1895 when a fire took hold of a number of buildings around town, the Shanley Hotel was one of those completely destroyed.
+It changed hands and names a few times until 1895 when a fire took hold of several buildings around town.
+The Shanley Hotel was one of those destroyed.
 Not to be deterred, the Shanley Hotel was rebuilt in November of the same year, standing the same today as it was back then.

 Disembodied voices, full-bodied apparitions, and unseen bodies getting into bed with you, it’s all part of a routine night at the Shanley Hotel!